aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-table-to-html/_index.md

 - **Email templates** – Generate HTML snippets for order summaries or reports that render consistently across email clients.
 - **Dashboards & reporting tools** – Show live spreadsheet data without loading the full workbook or using heavy grid components.
 - **Document previews** – Provide quick, format‑preserving previews of specific spreadsheet sections.
+- **Avoid using for large workbooks (>10k rows)** — consider pagination or streaming endpoints to ensure reliability and performance.

 ## How to Use the Convert Table to HTML API with SDKs?